matt-marc/stats_thermo/project-2/README.md

 ## Running

-make file in main directory will build project located in the src directory this will copy over q1 and q2 that can be run in the main directory
+makefile in main directory will build project located in the src directory this will copy over q1 and q2 that can be run in the main directory

+Running q1 and q2 will generate inital conditiion .dat files and a final .dat file ms6.dat that contain the properties along the x dir after 6ms